-With Christmas right around the corner, we are re-posting this piece from two years ago.
+With Christmas right around the corner, we are re-posting this piece from three years ago.
 All of us at The Junto would like to wish happy holidays to all our readers.

 As an historian of early America, I suspect I am not alone in sighing a little bit to myself when hearing the often heated rhetoric about the “War on Christmas” emanating from right-wing and evangelical media outlets at this time of the year.
 That, of course, is because the real war on Christmas was not waged by 21st-century godless, liberal secular humanists and the ACLU but by 17th-century New England Puritans, particularly the clergy.